delapuente/gitincouples/bob.md

 $ git status
 ```

-Now you see the new files are staged, under `Changes to be committed:` but the index remains unstaged.
+Now you see the new files are staged, under `Changes to be committed:` but `index.html` remains unstaged.

 Add it by typing: